japila-books/spark-structured-streaming-internals/docs/spark-sql-streaming-DataStreamWriter.md

 trigger(trigger: Trigger): DataStreamWriter[T]
 ----

-Sets the link:spark-sql-streaming-Trigger.adoc[Trigger] for how often a streaming query should be executed and the result saved.
+Sets the link:spark-sql-streaming-Trigger.md[Trigger] for how often a streaming query should be executed and the result saved.

 |===

 [NOTE]
 ====
-A streaming query is a link:spark-sql-Dataset.adoc[Dataset] with a link:spark-sql-LogicalPlan.adoc#isStreaming[streaming logical plan].
+A streaming query is a link:spark-sql-Dataset.md[Dataset] with a link:spark-sql-LogicalPlan.md#isStreaming[streaming logical plan].

 [source, scala]
 ----